 Thanks to the generosity of private and corporate donors, the College of Engineering and Computing and its departments annually award scholarships to qualified students.
 To apply for engineering and computing scholarships, students must be accepted into the Florida International University College of Engineering and Computing.

-EIC is repsonsible for the management of information systems, hardware, software, and human resources associated with the ENGINEERING INFORMATION NETWORK (EINET).
-Included are departmental computer resources (both hardware and software), and the technical support provided to faculty, staff, and students in the College of Engineering and Computing.
+EIC is responsible for the management of information systems, hardware, software, and human resources associated with the ENGINEERING INFORMATION NETWORK (EINET).
+See the technical support provided to faculty, staff, and students in the College of Engineering and Computing.

 FIU College of Engineering and Computing provides excellent tutoring services.
 Some of the topics covered are: Statics, Dynamics, Circuits, Engineering Economy, and Fields and Waves.